 Newfoundland and Labrador

 In Newfoundland and Labrador, approximately 1.9 million hectares (4.6% of the province as of 2010) are designated as protected.
-Environment Canada maintains 3 protected areas in Newfoundland and Labrador, all Migratory Bird Sanctuaries (MBSs), comprising over 1 thousand hectares of the province's protected lands and waters.
+Environment and Climate Change Canada maintains 3 protected areas in Newfoundland and Labrador, all Migratory Bird Sanctuaries (MBSs), comprising over 1 thousand hectares of the province's protected lands and waters.
 Currently, there are no National Wildlife Areas (NWAs) in the province.